MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 10/02-MiniLab_Blob Storage.md

 # Mini-lab: Blob Storage

-In this demonstration, you will explore blob storage.
+In this mini-lab, you will explore blob storage.

-**Note**: This demonstration requires a storage account.
+**Note**: This mini-lab requires a storage account.

 ## Create a container